 By Rabbi Lonnie Kleinman

-I wrote the following resource about a year ago.
+I wrote the following resource about two years ago.
 Re-reading it this year, I am reminded that this is not a new fight- the fight for LGBTQ+ belonging.
 Things have been hard, and many of us are preparing for them to get worse.
-Legislation that seeks to reduce and take away trans folk’s access to gender affirming healthcare and civil rights shortens the days, not just for trans folks, but for us all.
-In light of these heightened attacks, what will you do to fight to lengthen all our days?
+Legislation that seeks to reduce and take away trans folks’ access to gender affirming healthcare and civil rights shortens the days, not just for trans folks, but for us all.
+In light of these heightened attacks, in addition to targeted attacks on Jewish communities around the world, what will you do to fight to lengthen all our days?
 Join us…

 As we journey towards the end of the secular calendar year and deep into winter, a midrash (or, what I often refer to as “rabbinic fan fiction”) I learned about in rabbinical school comes to mind.
 It goes like this: